BarnabasSzabolcs/pyquasargui/README.md

 layout = Layout(children=["Hello World!"])
 quasargui.run(layout)
 ```
-**Simple greeter app:** Note that for all the components you can use all the classes and props described in (https://quasar.dev).
-AND you can also use css styling.
+**Simple greeter app:**
+This app demonstrates how you can build up a simple form and use the form's data to run your code.

 ```python
 import quasargui